TetsuakiBaba/ofxOcrad/README.md

-This is a ocrad addon for openframeworks. you can treat ocrad library easily, just 2 lines.
+This is a ocrad addon for openframeworks. you can treat ocrad library easily, just 3 lines.

+ofxOcrad ocrad;
+ocrad.setOfImage( Ofimage *image );
+printf("%d\n", ocrad.str_result);